 In Fig.~\ref{fig:PDESolutions} we plot typical results (profiles of $u$ and $v$ over time) for a combination of different cell death rates $\gamma$ and initial conditions.
+We choose specific combinations of $\gamma$, $v_0$, and either compactly supported or exponentially decaying $u_0(x)$, in order to demonstrate the nontrivial dependence of the wave speed on these parameters that will be further explored using the travelling wave analysis in the next section.

 In Fig.~\ref{fig:PDESolutions}(a,b), we consider an initially compactly supported invading cell population:

 for the values $\gamma = 1$ and $\gamma=10$, respectively.
 It is apparent from examining the behaviour of solutions that the system is tending toward a travelling wave of fixed shape and constant speed.
+The speed $c$ depends on the value of $\gamma$; applying the fitting procedure described above to the function \eqref{eq:waveSpeedFit}, we estimate $c=1.00$ for $\gamma=1$, and $c=1.24$ for $\gamma = 10$.
+We note that these solutions have wave speed considerably less than the minimum wave speed $c=2$ of the Fisher--KPP system \eqref{eq:fkpp}, although $c$ is seen to increase as $\gamma$ increases.

-Using the method described above, we estimate the wave speed of each of these cases to be $c=1.00$ and $c=1.24$, respectively.
-In Figs.~\ref{fig:PDESolutions}(c,d) we consider initial conditions with exponential decay, and larger initial resident cell population:
+In Figs.~\ref{fig:PDESolutions}(c,d) we consider initial conditions with exponential decay, and larger initial resident cell population $v_0$: